PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/Telegram Bot Setup.md

 ![chatID-start](/images/chatID-start.png)

-### If you are a new Snapshotter,
+### If you are setting up the node for the first time,
-Enter the ChatID when prompted on the terminal during the node setup.
+Enter the ChatID when prompted on the terminal during the node setup.**

-### If you are an existing Snapshotter,
+### If you have an existing installation,
 Here's what you can do:

 A.